 Xinran Liang

-I am a first year Ph.D. student in Computer Science at Princeton University.
+I am a second year PhD student in Computer Science at Princeton University, advised by Olga Russakovsky.

-Previously, I received bachelor degree in Data Science and Applied Math from UC Berkeley.
-I was an undergraduate researcher at Robot Learning Lab as part of Berkeley Artificial Intelligence Research, where I was fortunate to be advised by Kimin Lee, Aditi Raghunathan, and Pieter Abbeel.
+Previously, I received my bachelor degree in Applied Mathematics and Data Science from UC Berkeley.
+I did research as part of Berkeley Artificial Intelligence Research, where I was advised by Kimin Lee, Aditi Raghunathan, and Pieter Abbeel.

-Email / Resume / Google Scholar / LinkedIn / Twitter / Github
+Email / Resume / Google Scholar / Twitter / Github

 profile photo